 Will student loan relief continue?

 We think it’s very possible there will be an extension of student loan relief.
 Why?
 For starters, there is an election in November.
 We have the presidential election November 3, our House of Representatives (435 members) are up for re-election, as are 35 senators.
-If payments kick back in, they’ll hit on Oct.
-30, just days before we hit the polls.
+If payments kick back in, most borrowers’ due date will be some time in October, before we hit the polls.
 Talk about bad timing.

 Another reason we think an extension is possible is we’re not out of the woods yet with this pandemic.
 I think everyone can agree that COVID-19 won’t be a thing of the past by October 2020.
 The ongoing effects of the pandemic will correlate with unemployment numbers and our economy as a whole.